FredrickB/calico-flow-logs-otlphttp-exporter/README.md

 - `kubectl`
 - `base64`
 - `docker`
-- Running instance of Goldmane in namespace `calico-system`
+- Running instance of Goldmane in namespace `calico-system` in a cluster preconfigured in `kubectl` context

 ### Setup